wassname/LoRA_are_lie_detectors/research_log.md

 It should help more, hmm.

 TODO:
 - latest version with no diff
   - 106? need to run SAE and probes
+    - probes got 0.765 for MSE ranking, 0.773 for BCE
+    - 0.529 bool ranking.
+0.715 conformal
+    - 0.227 (actually 0.78?) for CCS
+    - 0.616 wit no importance matrix and LR.
+0.605 with IM. hmm
 - bias only adapter
 - improve importance matrix
 - SAE works well, how to imporove?
   - could use the multi layer one... https://github.com/ai-safety-foundation/sparse_autoencoder

+Oh the AI Saftey one is complex.
+1 layer. and not training?
+Wait it does train, but slowely. it works end to end.

+Might be easier to just do my simple exaple?

+SAE improvements:
+- modular layers
+- can I replace the custom linear with an actual linear?
+Linear applies the transformation to the last dim.

+one idea it to due batch norm with affine false, at input and output tied bias